Bad Friends (podcast)

-Bad Friends is a podcast hosted by the American comedians Andrew Santino and Bobby Lee.
+Bad Friends is a comedy podcast hosted by American comedians Andrew Santino and Bobby Lee.
 Its first episode was released on February 17, 2020, and new episodes are released weekly each Monday.
 Episodes feature discussions between Santino and Lee that may include current events, improvised sketches, advice, mental health support, fictional characters, and celebrity guests.

 In 2023, the podcast toured the United States and Canada.
 In 2024, the podcast toured Australia, New Zealand, and Asia, and in 2025 the podcast toured the UK and Ireland for two shows back-to-back.
-Performing at the OVO Arena, Wembley on July 18th and performing at 3Arena Dublin on July 19th.
+Performing at the OVO Arena, Wembley on July 18 and performing at 3Arena Dublin on July 19.

 On May 22, 2024, Hulu announced it had acquired an exclusive development deal with Santino and Lee to produce an animated series based on the podcast.
 Several major adult animation developers competed for this deal.